Project of Fall 2024: "Capture and defend the flags game"

 Competitions and reports

 There are two "competitions", as described after.
-Your project grade takes into account the two competitions.- Competition #1: the 17th of December, 2024: your website should be started with at least the name of your robot (I don't expect more in the website for this deadline), and you have have sent me a link to the gitlab you have setup to store source code.
+Your project grade takes into account the two competitions.- Competition #1: the 7th of January, 2025: your website should be started with at least the name of your robot (I don't expect more in the website for this deadline), and you have have sent me a link to the gitlab you have setup to store source code.
 You can also use the gitlab as your website.

 The following tests will be performed in the stadium.
 Tests are used to test "basic" functions in order to understand how well their work.
 They are not taken into account for the final grade, apart if your robot fails ion the final competition.
 You can validate multiple tests with one execution if you wish to.
 Last, your robot is tested alone in the stadium. - Test #1.
 Be able to pick up a flag located right in front of the robot.